akloster/porekit-python/README.rst

         :alt: Documentation Status

-This is kit of tools for handling data from Oxford Nanopore Technologies' sequencers, built for integration into the scientific Python ecosystem, including Jupyter Notebook.
+This is a kit of tools for handling data from Oxford Nanopore Technologies' sequencers, built for integration into the scientific Python ecosystem, including Jupyter Notebook.